Can electric scooters go uphill?

-Being able to travel uphill is essentially a question of whether a scooter can overcome gravity, friction, drag, and your weight at a given angle of elevation.
+Being able to travel uphill is essentially a question of whether a scooter can overcome gravity, friction, drag, and weight at a given angle of elevation.
 As such, there are a number of things to consider when assessing whether your electric scooter can go uphill.

 Perhaps the most important consideration is the steepness of the hill you’re attempting to climb.
 Some hills are too steep for even cars or motorbikes to climb, and many cyclists will know the feeling of struggling to climb a hill and having to dismount and walk to the top.
 Some electric scooters may struggle with a gradient of 10 degrees, whereas the more powerful scooters can easy overcome 20-30 degree inclines.
-While we don’t expect anyone to measure the gradient before attempting to climb a hill, it’s a good idea to take a second to look and see whether you realistically think it’s possible to climb.
+While we don’t expect anyone to measure the gradient before attempting to climb a hill, it’s a good idea to take a second to look and see whether you really think it’s possible to climb.
 If you know your scooter well enough, you’ll know its capability.

 The power output of your scooter is also an important factor.
 Power is measured in Watts (W) and Torque is measured in newton metres (Nm).
 Torque is a twisting force that rotates the wheels – think of it as a vehicle’s ability to spin its wheels.
 An electric scooter’s power depends on the voltage and current being supplied to the motor.
 The more power your scooter has, the more torque it can produce, and therefore the more capable the scooter is of rotating its wheels.
 This results in more force applied by the scooter to the road, enabling it to push you uphill.